Hub972/projet_5/Readme.md

 display a list of substituted products.In the 'db' package you can run the db_main for create and load the data base with some products, just change this 'from .db_engine import sql, Products, con, trans' in this 'from db_engine import sql, Products, con, trans' in db.db_interaction.Don't forget back in the first configuration for run the 'main.py'.
-The script make with Python3.7, requests 2.21.0, sqlalchemy 1.2.18.
+You must create a data base nomed 'project5' for lunch the dump.
+The script make with Python3.7,
+requests 2.21.0, sqlalchemy 1.2.18.
 Use pip install -r requirements.txt to install the dependency.